Bubble Revision Shapes

 To apply a pattern to a shape, simply select the shape and choose Format > Line from the menu.
 Click the Pattern drop-down and scroll all the way to the bottom to see the custom patterns available:

-It's also a good idea to apply some corner rounding if your revision shapes have a lot of sharp courners.
+It’s also a good idea to apply some corner rounding if your revision shapes have a lot of sharp corners.
 The custom bubble pattern looks better when it goes around soft, rounded corners than when it has to be stretched around a sharp corner.

 Make the Bubbles Bigger or Smaller